rnov/tx-parser/readme.md

 The project initialises a http server that exposes the following endpoints:

 - `GET /block`: Returns the current block number.
-- `POST /subscribe`: Subscribes an address to be monitored.
+- `PUT /subscribe`: Subscribes an address to be monitored.
 - `GET /transactions`: Returns the transactions for a subscribed address.

 Prior to initialize the REST server and expose the endpoints, the service starts in parallel a